mongodb/docs/source/includes/command/atlas-clusters-sampleData.rst

    :depth: 1
    :class: singlecol

-Manage cloud backups for your project.
+Manage sample data for your cluster.

+The sampleData command provides access to sample data to be loaded onto your cluster.

 Options
 -------